akr2002/blog/content/post/install-and-use-gitea.md

 Rest of the options should be left as is unless you have other requirements.

 Click on Install Gitea.
-It should write the configuration to `/etc/gitea/app.ini` and ready for use.
+It should write the configuration to `/etc/gitea/app.ini` and be ready for use.

 Now change permissions on `/etc/gitea` to make it read-only.
 ```bash